mmlacak/crochess/docs/source/libcc/paths.rst

 ------------------

-Path segment is a list of all steps taken from one position to another, in order in which they were visited; last step can also have an interaction, i.e. a side-effect.
+Path segment is a list of all steps taken from one position to another, in order in which they were visited; on last step one can also encountered a piece, and its tag.

+There might be a few different interactions possible with encountered piece; the one chosen for this path segment is stored in :c:member:`CcPathLink.side_effect`.

-Complete such a path tree is represented by :c:type:`CcPathLink` nodes linked via :c:member:`CcPathLink.fork`, :c:member:`CcPathLink.alt` and :c:member:`CcPathLink.next` members; its :c:member:`CcPathLink.steps` contain a path segment, and :c:member:`CcPathLink.side_effect` what a moving piece had at the end of this path segment.
+Complete such a path tree is represented by :c:type:`CcPathLink` nodes linked via :c:member:`CcPathLink.fork`, :c:member:`CcPathLink.alt` and :c:member:`CcPathLink.next` members; its :c:member:`CcPathLink.steps` contain a path segment.

 First step in a root node is initial position of a piece.
-Second step either in root node or otherwise might be repositioning.
+Second step, either in root node or otherwise, might be repositioning.

 .. _lbl-libcc-paths-segmenttree-subsequent: